ghiggi/gpm_api/docs/source/installation.rst

 - `Installation for standard users`_ : for users who want to process data.

-- `Installation for contributors`_: for contributors who want to enrich the project (eg. add a new reader).
+- `Installation for contributors`_: for contributors who want to enrich the project (eg. add a new features).

-We recommend users and contributors to first set up a `Virtual Environment <#virtual_environment>`_ where to install GPM-API.
+We recommend users and contributors to first set up a virtual environment where to install GPM-API.

 .. _virtual_environment: